Any links to Amazon are affiliate links.

-You probably knew that.
+You probably already knew that a 20-30 minute nap was not ideal.
 What you want to know is what to do about it.
 There are a lot of options, and your course of action will depend on your, your child, and the age of your child.

 You naturally want to access the situation and try to figure out the reason your child woke up early.
 If your child is just learning to self-soothe, waking early from the nap is quite normal in my experience.
 As they get better at putting themselves to sleep, they get better at keeping themselves asleep.
 Here are a some posts that can help you troubleshoot reasons for waking early from naps: